SamsungSLAV/festral/README.md

  TEST_TIME=#time where test was performed TEST_NAME=#name of the test
  TEST_STATUS=#Status of the executed tests.
 See below for possible values.
+ TEST_DEVICE=#Name of the device which test was performed on.
 ```

 Parser script MUST gets output of the `buildCmd` from its `stdin` after start